Tools

 "I think people have asked about the dislike button for many years.
 Today is a special day because today is the day I can say we’re working on it and shipping it."

 Three weeks later we are beginning to see early indications of what this experience will actually be like.
-It was reported earlier today that Facebook is testing a new feature called ‘Reactions’ that would allow users to express several different emotions.
+It was reported earlier in October 2015 that Facebook is testing a new feature called ‘Reactions’ that would allow users to express several different emotions.
 This would be accomplished through the use of emojis (because who doesn’t love emojis, right?).

 This new feature seems to make a lot of sense.
 Everyone has experienced an awkward situation where someone is dealing with some sort of tragedy and the only emotion you can express is a Like.
 Until now people have had to Like posts they actually disliked or were sad about in order to show support.
 After years of pleading for more options, it seems Facebook is finally listening.